alnoki/AAAAAA/doc/setup/concepts/tools.rst

 You can manage these :ref:`packages <conda:concept-conda-package>` using :std:doc:`conda <conda:index>`, a command-line
-style configurator that automatically checks dependencies and maintains compatibility
+style configurator that automatically checks dependencies and maintains compatibility. :ref:`conda:concept-conda-package` can be downloaded from different :ref:`conda channels <conda:channels-glossary>`

-The :ref:`setup-documenting` setup instructions describe how to :std:doc:`create <conda:commands/conda-create>` a new :ref:`conda environment <conda:concept-conda-env>`, called :term:`a6`:
+The :ref:`setup-documenting` setup instructions describe how to :std:doc:`create <conda:commands/create>` a new :ref:`conda environment <conda:concept-conda-env>`, called :term:`a6`:

 .. glossary::